open-edge-insights/video-ingestion/README.md

   **Pre-requisities for working with GenICam compliant GigE cameras:**

+  * GigE camera runs fine only if the Ingestion container runs with root privilege, so to use GigE camera in addition to doing above config, please add user:root in the [docker-compose.yml](./docker-compose.yml) file.
+    Example: In case of VideoIngestion container

+    ```yaml
+    ia_video_ingestion:
+     ...
+     user: root
+     ...
+    ```

+    > **NOTE**: Please ensure to do the same configuration as above for `ia_video_analytics` and `ia_visualizer` service as well if it is subscribing to
+    >           `ia_video_ingestion` container over IPC.

-  GigeE cameras need Video Ingestion service to be running in the same subnet as the camera.
+  * GigE cameras need Video Ingestion service to be running in the same subnet as the camera.
 So Video Ingestion service need to be run in network_mode host and eii networks must be removed.
   Please do the following changes to [docker-compose.yml](./docker-compose.yml) file.
 Make sure to undo these changes when working with other cameras.